Clakriss/alx-low_level_programming/0x00-hello_world/README.md

 2. ASSEMBLER > Write a script that generates the assembly code of a C code and save it in an output file.

+3. NAME > Write a script that compiles a C file and creates an executable named cisfun